Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Abstract

 \section{Abstract}

 {The notion of defects in crystalline phases of matter has been extremely powerful for understanding crystal growth, deformation and melting.
-These discontinuities in the periodic order of crystals are mathematically described by the Burgers vector, derived from the particle displacements, which encapsulates the direction and magnitude of slip relative to the undeformed state.
-Since the reference structure of the crystal is known \textit{a priori}, the Burgers vector can be determined experimentally using both imaging and diffraction methods to measure the lattice distortion, and thus infer the particle displacements.
+Many of these discontinuities in the periodic order of crystals are well described by the Burgers vector, derived from the particle displacements, which encapsulates the direction and magnitude of slip relative to the undeformed state.
+Since the reference structure of the crystal is known \textit{a priori}, the Burgers vector can be determined experimentally using both imaging and diffraction methods to measure the final lattice distortion, and thus infer the particle displacements.
 Glasses have structures that lack the periodicity of crystals, and thus a well-defined reference state.
 Yet, measurable structural parameters can still be obtained from diffraction from a glass.
 Here we examine the usefulness of these parameters to probe deformation in glasses.
 We find that co-ordinated transformations in the centrosymmetry of local particle arrangements are a strong marker of plastic events.
-Moreover, we investigate two geometric indicators that can be derived from distortions in local diffraction patterns, namely the continuous Burgers vector and the quadrupolar strain.
-We find that the Burgers vector again emerges as a robust and sensitive metric for understanding local structural transformations due to mechanical deformation, even in structural glasses.} \keywords{glass, deformation, topological defect, diffraction}
+For a glass, determining the local distortions corresponding to these plastic events requires measurements before and after deformation.
+We investigate two geometric indicators that can be derived from these distortions, namely the continuous Burgers vector and the quadrupolar strain.
+We find that the Burgers vector again emerges as a robust and sensitive metric for understanding local structural transformations due to mechanical deformation, even in disordered glasses.} \keywords{glass, deformation, topological defect, diffraction}